a8hnaia/piagn/README.md

 ## License
 This project is licensed under the MIT license.
-Please link to this repository in derivatives.
+Please link to this repository in derivatives/forks.